185 Cambridge St

 The p53 family network in cancer biology and therapy

-The p53 tumor suppressor is inactivated in more than 50% of sporadic human cancers, and patients carrying heterozygous germline p53 mutations show striking tumor predisposition.
-As a transcription factor and key nodal point for integrating cellular responses to DNA damage, p53 regulates genes involved in diverse cellular processes including cell cycle progression, apoptosis and angiogenesis.
+The p53 tumor suppressor is inactivated in more than 50% of sporadic human cancers, and heterozygous germline p53 mutations confers striking tumor predisposition.
+As a transcription factor and key nodal point for integrating cellular responses to DNA damage, p53 controls diverse cellular processes including cell cycle progression, apoptosis and angiogenesis.
 Through analysis of two p53-related genes, p63 and p73, we and others have defined a functional network through which these factors interact in human tumorigenesis.
 We have further defined a tissue-specific role for p63 as the enforcer of an epigenetically-controlled stem/progenitor state.
 Tumor-selective deregulation of p63 and its associated chromatin remodeling factors reprograms the transcriptome and thereby promotes proliferation, inhibits differentiation, and contributes to immune evasion.
-These findings are likely to explain the observation that p63 is over-expressed in a broad variety of epithelial tumors, particularly squamous cell and breast carcinomas.
+These findings likely explain the observation that p63 is over-expressed in a large variety of epithelial tumors, particularly squamous cell and breast carcinomas.
 Collectively, this work serves as a paradigm for analysis of transcriptional reprogramming in cancer, while potentially providing new therapeutic possibilities for multiple treatment-refractory malignancies.

 BRCA1/2, hereditary cancer predisposition and prevention